 In addition to certification, you need an advanced degree in education.
 Similar to Academic Tutors, your students may be of any grade level.

-See…There Really Are Online Jobs You Can Start Today
+See…There Really Are Legit.
+Online Jobs

 As you can see, there really are legitimate online jobs that you can do today.
-These are eight of the easiest ones to get started with, and I hope this post gives you some ideas and inspiration to start an online career.
+These are some of the easiest ones to get started with, and I hope this post gives you some ideas and inspiration to start an online career.

 Before I go, I want to invite you to write a comment to let me know what job you’ve decided to get started on.